7 Tips to Calm Down after an Anxiety Attack

-5. Cold water on the eyelids
+5. Cold water on your eyelids

 A simple trick to prevent an anxiety attack involves applying a stream of cold water over your closed eyes.
-If you want, you can use it on the rest of the face as well.
+If you want, you can use it on the rest of your face as well.